EDC-PU/vadodarahackathon/README.md

 *   **Manage University Nominations:**
     *   View a list of all teams nominated by Institute SPOCs for the university-level round.
     *   After the event date, set the final selection status for each team (e.g., "Selected for SIH - University Level" or "Selected for SIH - Institute Level").
+    *   Generate `.docx` nomination forms, but only for teams that have been successfully nominated by their SPOC.
 *   **Manage Users:** View a list of all registered users and delete user accounts if necessary.
 *   **Manage Problem Statements:** Add, edit, bulk upload, and delete hackathon problem statements.
 *   **Manage Announcements:** Create and delete announcements visible to specific audiences (All Users, Teams, or SPOCs).